-Contract checking fails and reveals an error in our property because < does not have its contracts satisfied and neither do the functions in the conclusion.
+Contract checking fails and reveals an error in our property because < does not have its contracts satisfied and neither do the functions in the conclusion and an appropriate error and counterexample are reported.

-2.14 Contracts, Part 2
+2.15 Contracts, Part 2

 We can write more complicated contracts using definec.
 For example, here is a version of app with a stronger output contract.